hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 U := {Float, Double, Character}
 ```

-Then the substituted return type becomes
+Then the substituted return type becomes a pair of function types:

 ```swift
 ((Int) -> (Float, Double, Character), (String) -> (Float, Double, Character)>
 ```

+Note that the entire replacement type pack for `U` was flattened in each repetition of the pattern type; we did not expand "across" `U`.

-**Role of count type:** The *count type* in a pack expansion type is important for a certain kind of substitution which can produce a pack expansion type with a fully concrete pattern type.
+**Concrete pattern type:**  It is possible to construct an expression with a pack expansion type whose pattern type does not capture any type parameter packs.
+This is called a pack expansion type with a _concrete_ pattern type.
 For example, consider this declaration:

 ```swift
 func counts<T: Collection>(_ t: T...) {